rss logo

 Elasticsearch

-• We can display logs from the elasticsearch.log file:
+• Display logs from the elasticsearch.log file:

 root@host:~# tail /var/log/elasticsearch/elasticsearch.log

-• Or with the journalctl command:
+• Or use the journalctl command:

 root@host:~# journalctl --unit elasticsearch